geckods/chessswissprediction/README.md

 ### File Requirements
 - CSV files must be in the `data/` directory
-- Files should be named consistently (e.g., "data/Chess Data - Round X.csv")
+- Files should be named consistently (e.g., "Chess Data - Round X.csv")
 - All rounds must have the same player set
+- **Automatic Discovery**: The system automatically finds and loads all available rounds in order, stopping at the first missing round

 ## License